Pyrdacor/freeserf.net/README.md

 ## Current State

+19.02.2020: Release 2.0.0-pre which is no longer dependent of .NET Framework nor Mono and will run on Windows and Ubuntu.

-**Update 04.01.2020: Currently I am working on multiplayer support.
-This will be version 2.0.**
+Currently I am working on multiplayer support.

 All the code from freeserf was ported or re-implemented.
 AI logic was added in addition.